moq-wg/moq-transport/draft-lcurley-warp.md

 See messages ({{messages}}) for the list of messages and their encoding.
 These are similar to QUIC and HTTP/3 frames, but called messages to avoid the media terminology.

-Each stream MUST start with a `HEADERS` message.
-This message includes information on how intermediaries should proxy or cache the stream.
-If a stream is used to transmit a segment, the header MUST match the segment properties ({{properties}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
 For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.

-The media producer SHOULD assign a numeric order to each stream, as contained in the HEADERS message ({{headers}}).
+The encoder SHOULD assign a numeric delivery order to each stream.
 This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending order.
-The order is determined at encode, written to the wire so it can be read by intermediaries, and will not be updated.
+The delivery order is determined at encode, written to the wire so it can be read by intermediaries, and will not be updated.
 This effectively creates a priority queue that can be maintained over multiple hops.

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.